mosaicml/streaming/docs/source/how_to_guides/configure_cloud_storage_cred.md

 ```
 ````

-## S3 compatible object store
+## Any S3 compatible object store
 For any S3 compatible object store such as [Cloudflare R2](https://www.cloudflare.com/products/r2/), [Coreweave](https://docs.coreweave.com/storage/object-storage), [Backblaze b2](https://www.backblaze.com/b2/cloud-storage.html), etc., setup your credentials as mentioned in the above `Amazon S3` section.
 The only difference is you must set your object store endpoint url.
 To do this, you need to set the ``S3_ENDPOINT_URL`` environment variable.

-Below is one of such example on setting a R2 `endpoint url` in your run environment.
+Below is one such example, which sets a R2 `endpoint url` in your run environment.

 ```{note}
 Your endpoint url is `https://<accountid>.r2.cloudflarestorage.com`.
 The account ID can be retrieved through your [Cloudflare console](https://dash.cloudflare.com/).